Our Fees & Services

 This fee includes the preparation of the trust, any necessary revisions, and execution of the document.
 The fee is the same regardless of the type of trust you require.

-Whether or not we charge to travel to someone's home depend on if the person is mobile, and where they live.
-If you are mobile and have requested that we come to your home, we will charge our travel time at the usual hourly rate used for litigation, regardless of your location.
-If you are in long-term care or palliative care, or are admitted to the hospital within the St. John's/Mount Pearl/Paradise area, there will not be any travel charges.
+Whether or not we charge to travel to someone's home depends on if the person is mobile, and where they live.
+If you are mobile and have requested that we come to your home, we will charge our travel time at the usual hourly rate used for litigation ($350 + HST), regardless of your location.
+If you are in long-term care or palliative care or are admitted to the hospital within the St. John's/Mount Pearl/Paradise/Conception Bay South area, there will not be any travel charges.

-If you are not mobile and live within the St. John's/Mount Pearl/Paradise area, we will not charge a fee.
-If you are not mobile and live outside of these areas, there will be a fee of $20.00.
+If you are not mobile and live within the St. John's/Mount Pearl/Paradise/Conception Bay South area, we will not charge a fee.

 We will always do our best to provide you with the most precise quote that we can.
 We reserve the right to charge an additional fee if the work is described to us at the beginning as being "basic" but turns out to be much more complex.
 We will always check with you before doing anything over and above what we discuss.